The 7 Worst Calorie Offenders at Your Christmas Table

 Instead try: Smashed Potatoes with Sour Cream and Chives

 Heavy cream and butter are the main culprits in this bad boy, jacking up the calories to more than 300 per 1/2-cup serving.
 Given that spinach contains 25 calories per cup, that’s a lot of extra calories from artery-clogging saturated fat.

 One slice of commercially prepared pecan pie contains close to 550 calories.
 Besides your traditional high-fat crust ingredients (butter), the nuts add a boatload of calories.
 Top your slice with 1/2 cup of vanilla ice cream and this delicious dessert just hit a whopping 700 calories.

 Instead try: Lighter pies like these (without the a la mode)

 One regular-sized cookie contains about 100 calories.
 Mindlessly munch on these babies and you’re talking about hundreds (if not thousands) of extra calories.

-Instead try: Any of these 10 healthy cookie recipes (and be mindful of how many you eat)
+Instead try: Any of these healthy holiday cookies (and be mindful of how many you eat)